Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 At civil twilight, the sun is between 0° - 6° below the horizon.

 Civil dusk is just after sunset, and civil dawn is just before sunrise.
-This is the brightest stage of sundown, there is enough light to allow for most normal daily activities like sports and gardening to continue without difficulty.
+This is the brightest stage of sundown, there is enough light to allow for most daily activities like sports and gardening to continue without difficulty.
+The sky colour in the photo is a beautiful golden, and it is explained why in Section 4.4.
 In any location less than 6° outside the Arctic or Antarctic circle, darkness does not exceed civil twilight during the summer solstice.

 3.3: Nautical twilight